unmeshjoshi/tickloom/README.md

 2. On each `tick()`, compare the current tick counter to the scheduled trigger tick.
 3. When the counter reaches or exceeds the target, execute the timeout action.

-This model avoids the unpredictability of real-time timers and makes TickLoom suitable for **highly controlled distributed system testing**.
+This model avoids the unpredictability of real-time timers and makes Tickloom suitable for **highly controlled distributed system testing**.

 ## Messages and Serialization

-In TickLoom, messages are defined as **plain Java records**.
+In Tickloom, messages are defined as **plain Java records**.
 This makes them:
 - Simple to declare and read
 - Easy to evolve without special tooling